xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ### Final Steps
 1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.
 2. Comment your code generously — Future You will thank you.
 You’ll be building on top of this project over the next 3 months, so help yourself out by writing clear, helpful comments that explain what your code is doing.
 Trust us, it will save you time and confusion later.
-3. Submit the link to your Github repo to Canvas.
+3. Push your code, then submit the Github repo link to Canvas.
 Whether or not your Version 0 is complete, your instructor needs to see your progress.
 4. Be ready to demo what you've got on Day 1 of Backend — complete or not.
-We just want to see your thinking and progress! 💡
+We want to see your thinking and progress! 💡

 ### Stretch Goals (optional — only do these if you have completed _all_ of the above steps)